cbanbury/grunt-simple-protractor/README.md

 ## Issues

-Protractor seems to have issues with Firefox.
 See the project's [issue page](https://github.com/Risto-Stevcev/grunt-simple-protractor/issues) for more details.